 Northfleet Nursery School classes cater for children aged three or four years old.
 Children will be admitted after their third birthday, normally at the beginning of a new term.

 If there are any nursery place vacancies we can accommodate Free for 2 children (FF2) who are eligible.
+You can apply for Free for 2 funding by following this link.
 Please speak to the Admissions Manager if you require assistance in applying for FF2 funding or for further information.

 How many places are available?

 This is a 116 place nursery offering 5 morning sessions and 5 afternoon sessions term time only for the Universal Element of 15 hours nursery funding.

 We do offer the Extended Entitlement of an additional 15 hours (30 hours in total).
 Please refer to our 30 Hours Provision page or speak to the Admissions Manager.